 On June 24, 2016, Cyril Narishkin executed a termination and general release agreement, which terminated his previous consulting agreement, and resigned as an officer and director for personal reasons.
 Mr. Narishkin was compensated for services as a consultant through January 31, 2017 at a monthly rate of \$16,000 per month for up to eight days of service a month upon request of the Company.
-Mr. Narishkin's compensation was zero and \$118,000 for the four months ended June 30, 2017 and 2016, respectively.
-In accordance with the agreement, the Company repurchased 96,542 shares of common stock of the Company owned by Mr. Narishkin at an aggregate purchase price of \$43,393.
+Mr. Narishkin's compensation was zero and \$48,000 for the three months ended September 30, 2017 and 2016, respectively and zero and \$166,000 for the seven months ended September 30, 2017 and 2016, respectively.
+In accordance with the agreement, the Company repurchased 96,542 shares of common stock of the Company owned by Mr. Narishkin at an aggregate purchase price of \$43,393 in July 2016.